 At SMB we want to make everyone feel welcome and safe.
-To help with this, Philip and Liz Lewis act as our Vulnerable Adult Coordinators and Lizzie Worthen as our Child Protection Officer.
+To help with this, Philip and Liz Lewis act as our Adult Safeguarding Leads and Lizzie Worthen as our Child Safeguarding Lead.
 Their roles include looking out for those within SMB who may need support.
 They are also available to speak to about any issues or concerns you may have.

 Every volunteer who helps with children and youth work has to complete an application form, a DBS check and two references, as well as an interview with the ministry leader.
 We run regular vulnerable adult and child protection training for those on teams.
 Please contact the Church Office if you wish to help with the children and youth work or be involved in other ministries and we'll put you in touch with the right people.